 Wright was Promoted to Glory on 18th September 1931, and there were many tributes to a "Man of God".
 The Lifeboat crews from Hythe and Dungeness were present at the funeral, and the hall was filled to overflowing.
 After the service the cortege was processed to Saltwood for the interment, headed by the combined Hythe and Folkestone Salvation Army Bands.
 Crowds lined the canal bank and streets to witness the funeral procession.

 It is in this same pioneer spirit of innovation and service that The Salvation Army in Hythe continues it’s mission today.

 We gather together as a multi-generational congregation to worship God, explore what the Bible teaches us for our daily living and to enjoy fellowship with each other.
 Children are invited to attend 'Kidzone' (Sunday School) part way through the service.
 An integral part of our week is the time that we spend together in worship on a Sunday Morning at 10:00am.

-There are usually around 80 of us who meet to pray, worship, open God’s Word together, respond to it's challenges for our daily living and to fellowship together.
+Each Sunday we meet to pray, worship, open God’s Word together, respond to it's challenges for our daily living and to fellowship together.
 We’re a diverse bunch of people, made up of all generations and backgrounds and we promise a warm welcome to anyone who wants to join with us.
 Our meetings normally include sung worship accompanied by brass band or piano, a contribution from our 'songsters' (church choir) and the opportunity for those in the congregation to participate or share what God is doing in their own lives (called 'testimony').
 Some of us are 'soldiers' in The Salvation Army and wear a uniform, but most of us don't and you’d be very welcome just the way you are!